Major changes were made to the Scrap Metal Dealers Act 1964 in 2013, with legislation revised to create a new criminal offence. Under the current law:

 What are the preferred methods of payment?

 As indicated above, the over-riding requirement is for payment methods to have traceability and a verifiable audit trail.
-As a result, a named cheque or written receipt for an electronic transfer of funds is preferable, linking payment to a readily identifiable account.
+An electronic transfer of funds, written receipt or named cheque is preferable, a payment needs to be linked to an identifiable account.

 Which payment methods (aside from cash) are not permitted?